wppbav/developer.wppbav.com/docs/core-resources/metrics.md

 | `name`      | string  | The primary name of the metric.        |
 | `is_active` | boolean | If the metric is active or deprecated. |

+## Additional Filters

+For convenience, we have a set of additional filters for brands that are not available in the [default filters](../customizing/filters.md) or are part of the columns.
+These are:

+- `active` - Set to `1` to only return active metrics.
+- `inactive` - Set to `1` to only return inactive metrics.
+- `public` - Set to `1` to only return public metrics.
+- `private` - Set to `1` to only return private metrics.
+- `groups` - A comma-separated list of audience group IDs.
+This will only return metrics that belong to the specified groups.
+- `current` - Set to `1` to only return metrics that are in use in studies today.
+- `legacy` - Set to `1` to only return legacy metrics.
+- `core` - Set to `1` to only return core metrics.
+- `custom` - Set to `1` to only return custom metrics.

 ## Relationships & includes

 By default, relationships apart from the sector are not included.
 See